JMHeartley/dreamlo.js/README.md

 ```javascript
 dreamlo.getScores(format, sortOrder, skip, take)
 ```
-The `getScores` function sends a request for multiple scores and returns them in desired order and format as a `string`.
+The `getScores` function sends a request for multiple leaderboard entries and returns them in the specified format and order as a `string`.

 + `format`: the format type of the returned [leaderboard entries](#entry) (default format: `Object[]`; see [Formats](#score-formats) for all available types)
 + `sortOrder`: the sorting order of the retrieved scores (default order: Descending by Points; see [Sorting Order](#sorting-order) for all available orders)
 + `skip`: the score rank you want to start sorting at (default: `0`; zero-based index)
 + `take`: the number of scores you want to retrieve (default: `undefined`; retrieves all scores)

-*All parameters are optional or have default values; calling with no parameters will return all scores, sorted by points in descending order, as an array of Objects.*
+*All parameters are optional or have default values; calling with no parameters will return all scores, sorted by points in descending order, as an array of objects.*

 ### addScore
 ```javascript
 dreamlo.addScore(score, format, sortOrder, canOverwrite)
 ```
-The `addScore` function sends a request to add a score to the leaderboard and returns all scores in desired order and format as a `string`.
+The `addScore` function sends a request to add a score to the leaderboard and returns all leaderboard entries in the specified format and order as a `string`.

 + `score`: the score to add to the leaderboard (see [Score](#score) for the expected shape of this object)
 + `format`: the format type of the returned [leaderboard entries](#entry) (default format: `Object[]`; see [Formats](#score-formats) for all available types)
 + `sortOrder`: the sorting order of the retrieved scores (default order: Descending by Points; see [Sorting Order](#sorting-order) for all available orders)
 + `canOverwrite`: when adding a `score` whose `score.name` is already present on the leaderboard, if this is set to `true`, the `score` with higher `score.points` is saved; if set to `false`, an `Error` is thrown (default: `false`)

-**Tip:** if updating a score on the leaderboard, set `canOverwrite` to `true`, if adding a new score, set `canOverwrite` to `false`.
+**TIP:** if updating a score on the leaderboard, set `canOverwrite` to `true`, if adding a new score, set `canOverwrite` to `false`.

 ### deleteScore
 ```javascript